top of page

 • Impact: Negative

-• Details: The Pahalgam attack and airstrikes deter tourism in Jammu & Kashmir and northern India, impacting hotels, travel agencies, and local businesses.
+• Details: The Pahalgam attack and subsequent airstrikes have deterred tourism in Jammu & Kashmir and northern India.
+This shift has adversely affected hotels, travel agencies, and local businesses reliant on tourists.

-• Recommendation: Tourism businesses should pivot to domestic marketing in safer regions and offer flexible cancellation policies.
+• Recommendation: Businesses in the tourism sector should pivot towards domestic marketing in safer regions and offer flexible cancellation policies to retain customers.

 5. Trade and Logistics